ayrt-n/hackernews-graphql/README.md

 ## Overview

-Straightforward implementation of a Hackernews clone using Ruby on Rails and GraphQL from https://www.howtographql.com/graphql-ruby/0-introduction/.
+Implementation of a Hackernews clone using Ruby on Rails and GraphQL from https://www.howtographql.com/graphql-ruby/0-introduction/.
 Features include creating accounts, creating and searching for links, as well as up voting links.

 Having gained some exposure to REST APIs, I have wanted to start digging into and learning about GraphQL, given increased popularity and growing community.
 This marks one of the first of many future GraphQL projects!